-1870 Roebling Inn on the Delaware is a unique B&B catering to nature lovers, history buffs, fishermen, kayakers, hikers, cyclists, soul seekers, and romantics!
+The 1870 Roebling Inn on the Delaware is a unique B&B catering to nature lovers, history buffs, fishermen, kayakers, hikers, cyclists, soul seekers, and romantics!
 And Pike County’s only Delaware Riverfront B&B!
 Located in the hamlet of Lackawaxen (est. 1798) between the Zane Grey Museum and Roebling's Delaware Aqueduct (1848).
 Minisink Battleground Park, site of a Revolutionary War battle, is 1 mile and great for hiking.
 It is one of 6 hikes featured in the NPS Take a Hike brochure.

 Bed and Breakfast Style

-This classic Greek Revival was built by the Delaware & Hudson Canal Company as the office and home for Judge Thomas J. Ridgway.
-He was their local superintendent and the tallyman for the Delaware dam.
-Staying at this authentic 1870 landmark allows for a personal experience of the beauty and history of the area.
-In addition to the great scenery at your doorstep, all guestrooms all have private bath, A/C, tv/dvd, free wi-fi, and some have a fireplace.
+Stay at this authentic 1870 landmark to experience the beauty and history of the area.
+In addition to the great scenery at your doorstep, all guestrooms have private bath, A/C, tv, wi-fi, and some have a fireplace.

 The front porch is a favorite place to watch hummingbirds or view the paddlers on the river.
 You can also relax at the water's edge, viewing Roebling's Delaware Aqueduct (aka Roebling Bridge), the oldest suspension bridge in the USA.
 A walk across the bridge is a great introduction to the area’s history--interpretive posters line the path.
 Chances are good you’ll see a bald eagle or two during your stay, frequently perched in the inn's riverbank tree.

-Innkeepers are happy to share their expert local knowledge on restaurants, fishing guides, main street towns, local spas, canoe rentals, hiking paths, Bethel Woods or classes at a Buddist Temple.
+Innkeeper is happy to share expert local knowledge on restaurants, fishing guides, main street towns, local spas, canoe rentals, hiking paths, Bethel Woods or classes at a Buddist Temple.